HKUST-KnowComp/JWE/README.md

 - run `./jwe` for parameters details
 - Input files format:
 Corpus `wiki.txt` contains segmented Chinese words, use UTF-8  encoding.
-Subcharacters `comp.txt` contains a list of components which are seperated by blank spaces, `char2comp.txt`, each line consists a Chinese character and its components in the following format:
+Subcharacters `comp.txt` contains a list of components which are seperated by blank spaces, `char2comp.txt`, each line consists of a Chinese character and its components in the following format:

 ```
 侩 亻 人 云